UPDATED 2/9/17. And Hello to my friend in Zagreb!

 Above: The radio connected directly to the two dipole legs (brown wires, 66 feet each) for 80 meters, no transmission line, the Hasty Dipole.
 This balanced antenna works very well with the TRC-77.
 However, running this same antenna setup, now on 40 meters, makes each dipole leg a half wavelength long on 40 meters.
 That presents a very high impedance to the radio and it will not “load”.
 No Tuning Lamp glow, no change on the field strength meter at any Ant Tune position.
 Bad mismatch, little power transfer to the antenna.
 Not recommended.
 So use two quarter wave wires on your operating frequency:

-I have found that the transmitter will load properly on both 80 and 40 meters – while using a 60 meter half wave dipole antenna.
+I have found that the transmitter will load properly on both 80 and 40 meters – while using a 60 meter half wave, coax fed dipole antenna.
 Although I currently do not have any crystals for 60 meter operation, that antenna is in my kit and makes for a good compromise in the field.
 One efficient antenna for both bands.
 Improvise, adapt, overcome.

 I have also tried the set in the field with a single-wire half wave “Bush Antenna” up into a nearby tree as an experiment (chassis grounded to a wet stake) .
 That set up was actually a quarter wave wire for 80 meters (66′) being used on 40 meters – and hence a half wave on THAT band).
 This type of antenna also presents a high enough impedance that the antenna current is correspondingly low – and as a result the Antenna Tuning lamp does not glow.
 At any setting.
 So you cannot set the Ant Tune switch to produce maximum power without a field strength meter.
 But it does not “load”.

 The design engineers knew all this – hence the AT-1098 lengths are designed to present a much lower impedance than a half wave wire.
 Also, with the half wave antenna the chassis was HOT with RF despite the ground radials.
-A tent stake ground took care of that (See above photo).
+A tent stake ground took care of that (See above photo) but the end-fed half wave antenna basically does not work with this set, at least of 40 meters.
 It was worth trying.
 Incidentally when using a low impedance antenna the tuning lamp is quite bright in a darkened campsite.
-The light attenuator switch is an important tactical function.
+The light attenuator switch is an important tactical feature.

 For more information on the field antennas I use with this set and other portable radios, see Portable Field Antenna Kit